Last updated: June 2026

 2. How often should I perform security audits and testing for my APIs?

-However, as a general guideline:
+As a general guideline:

 3. What should I do in case of a security breach involving my API?